How is DePauw Student Government organized?

 Executive Board sets the goals and direction of DePauw Student Government.
 The Board is made up of nine elected officials.

-Senate Chamber aims to establish a direct line of communication between the student body and DePauw Student Government by soliciting campus input and concerns and relaying DSG updates their respected classed.
+The Representative Chamber aims to establish a direct line of communication between the student body and DePauw Student Government by soliciting campus input and concerns and relaying DSG updates their respected classes.
+Student Representatives are to represent the diverse and comprehensive needs of the student body by facilitating discussion among and between student leaders, administrators, and faculty.
 The Senate is composed of twenty elected senators—five elected senators represent each of the four classes.

 Allocations Board is responsible for distributing the Student Activity Fee to student organizations and administrative offices.
 The Board consists of nine students—three appointed by the Vice President of Finance and six elected by the student organizations representatives.